JamesBuhanan/Songify/README.md

 `./gradlew assertModuleGraph`

-You can also generate a module dependency graphs by running:
+You can also generate a module dependency graph by running:

 `./gradlew generateModulesGraphvizText --no-configure-on-demand`